TRP-Solutions/heal-document/docs/HealDocument.md

 ```PHP
 public HealElement el(string $name [, array $attributes [, int $attr_options]])
 ```
 Creates a new element node and appends it to the parent.
+If a key-value pair in `attributes` has a numerical index (such as when not specifying a key in literal array notation, or appending a value to an array), the value is used as the name of an empty attribute.
 Returns the newly created element.

 Parameter | Description
 --- | ---